Loading…

 Ans.

-The repayment period shall be maximum upto 25 years or 80% of the balance PPA period, whichever is lower .
+The repayment period shall be maximum upto 25 years or within 85% of the balance useful life period as per CERC.

 img